C (programming language): K&R C

-In 1978, Brian Kernighan and Dennis Ritchie published the first edition of The C Programming Language.
-This book, known to C programmers as K&R, served for many years as an informal specification of the language.
+In 1978 Brian Kernighan and Dennis Ritchie published the first edition of The C Programming Language.
+Known as K&R from the initials of its authors, the book served for many years as an informal specification of the language.
 The version of C that it describes is commonly referred to as "K&R C".
-As this was released in 1978, it is also referred to as C78.
+As this was released in 1978, it is now also referred to as C78.
 The second edition of the book covers the later ANSI C standard, described below.

 K&R introduced several language features: